Code-Parrot-ai/10x-frontend-developer/intermediate/framer-animations.md

 saveAsDraft: false
 ---

 An important part of improving the online application user experience is animation.
-Creating sophisticated and fluid animations in the React ecosystem has frequently proven difficult, requiring developers to go through a multitude of tools or battle with CSS animations.
+Creating sophisticated and fluid animations in the React ecosystem has frequently proven to be difficult, requiring developers to go through a multitude of tools or battle with CSS animations.
 Framer Motion is a robust and adaptable toolkit created exclusively for React that streamlines the animation creation process.
 In this blog, we'll dive deep into what Framer Motion has to offer.
-Let's uncover how it can truly elevate your React applications, adding that spark of life to make them stand out.
+Let's explore how it might offer that extra spark needed to make your React applications stand out and truly elevate them.

 ## What is Framer Motion?